sophiesuda/sophiesuda.github.io/index.md

 # Welcome!
 <br>
-I am Sophie Suda and I work as a postdoc at the University of Basel!
+I am Sophie Suda and I work as a postdoc at the University of [Basel](https://politikwissenschaft.philhist.unibas.ch/en/)!

-I am very interested in anything to do with parliaments, parties, or parties in parliament.
+My research focuses on anything to do with parliaments, parties, or parties in parliament.
+I am also a member of the Steering Committee of the [ECPR Standing Group on Parliaments](https://ecpr.eu/group/parliaments).
+Besides that, I am interested in governments, institutions, and anything quantitative.

+I am employed at the chair as well as in an SNF project measuring the quality of MPs.
+Before my position in Basel, I was a PhD student at the University of [Greifswald](https://ipk.uni-greifswald.de/en/).
+I did my BA and MA at the University of [Mannheim](https://www.sowi.uni-mannheim.de/en/).
+Feel free to contact me if you have any further questions!

 </div>